Payroll Frequently Asked Questions

 Primary Method

 Run the Review Time report.
-Using this report allows a manager to monitor all their employees and approve both hours worked and time off entered on a timesheet in one place.
-When you approve from the report the corresponding Workday inbox item automatically disappears.
+This report lets managers view all employees’ hours and time off in one place and approve them together.
+Approving from the report automatically clears the related Workday inbox items.

 Secondary Method